 You’re on this page because you’re wondering how emotional intelligence can impact your life.
 More importantly, how it can change your life.
-As a leader in the workplace, as a partner, a parent, a friend, a sibling and most importantly, with yourself.
+As a leader, a partner, parent or friend, and most importantly, with yourself.

-My friend – this is feedback that is truly a gift for you although, believe me – I know sometimes it doesn’t always feel that way!
+Guess what?
+This is feedback that is truly a gift for you although, believe me – I know sometimes it doesn’t always feel that way.
 Nothing is wrong with you, there is nothing to fix or repair.
 This is an opportunity to take a look at the emotional and social skills that may need a bit of fine tuning so you can lead as your best in business and in life.

 These are the skills that we didn’t necessarily get taught in school, we may not have had the best role models that showed us what emotional intelligence looks like and let’s face it.
 In the world of business at large, many of the emotional and social skills we expect to see in leaders, is like looking for a needle in a haystack.

 Developing stronger relationships with the people you work with and your loved ones.

 Improving your decision making and making decisions with more clarity and confidence.

 Having a greater understanding of where others are coming from and developing a stronger sense of empathy.

 Developing a stronger sense of self-awareness, being more self-expressive and LEADING as your best!

 These are just some of the benefits you’ll experience from developing your emotional intelligence and so much more!
 The level of insight and knowledge you gain through taking the EQ-i 2.0 assessment (Emotional Quotient Inventory 2.0) is invaluable.
 Skills you will use for life as you develop a greater measure of self-understanding and self-awareness.